eriknyquist/text_game_maker/README.rst

 Documentation
 =============

-View the API documentation by cloning this repository and opening ``doc/build/html/index.html`` with a web browser.
+View the full API documentation by cloning this repository and opening ``doc/build/html/index.html`` with a web browser.